-To setup a visitor surveillance and enable the browsing history across multiple websites, follow these steps:
+To set up visitor surveillance and enable the browsing history across multiple websites, follow these steps:

-- Locate a s specific website visitor that you would like to track on your logs
+- Locate a specific website visitor that you would like to track on your logs

 - TAG the visitor

 - Go to “My Contact” and located the tagged visitor

 - Click on the “Activity” link located under the visitor’s name

 - A browsing history across all available websites will be listed.

 Each website accessed by the same visitor will be listed as a separate block of data.
 Each block will contain:

 - The visited project name

 - The number of recent Static IPs and Floating IPs views